 Understanding Remgro’s statutory reporting on net profit

-In order to understand Remgro’s cash generation process, one first needs to understand its reported results.
+In order to understand Remgro’s results performance and cash generation allocation, one first needs to understand its reported results.

 Remgro’s statutory reported net profit consists primarily of the following:

-- Consolidated results of its operating subsidiaries, i.e. RCL Foods, Wispeco, Siqalo Foods and Capevin;
+- Consolidated results of its separately operated subsidiaries, the material ones of which include RCL Foods, Rainbow, Wispeco, Siqalo Foods and Capevin;

-- Equity accounted results of its investments in associates and joint ventures, e.g. Mediclinic, OUTsurance Group, CIVH, Heineken Beverages, Air Products and TotalEnergies;
+- Equity accounted results of its investments in associates and joint ventures (equity accounted investees), e.g. Mediclinic, OUTsurance Group, CIVH, Heineken Beverages, Air Products and TotalEnergies;

 - Profit/loss on the realisation of investments;